-23.3.6 MEDIEVALISM: A PROMINENT CHARACTERISTIC OF THE ROMANTIC MOVEMENT

-The Middle Ages were essentially romantic, full of colour and pageanty, magic and mystery, love and adventure.
-The romantics turned towards the Middle Ages for inspiration and novelty.
-For them, these ages were suffused with beauty, love, wonder and adventure, and their dissatisfaction with the present conditions of life allured them towards the Middle Ages.
+23.3.6 MEDIEVALISM: A PROMINENT CHARACTERISTIC OF THE ROMANTIC MOVEMENT their dissatisfaction with the present conditions of life allured them towards the Middle Ages.
 Not only were the ancient masters studied, but old English metres and poetic forms were revived.
 Though all the romantic poets were not medievalists, yet a great number of them - Coleridge, Scott and Keats, sought inspiration from the Middle Ages.